 HR software automates business processes such as attendance, leave application, and payroll management.
 Many options already use cloud storage, so the data is easily accessible and secure at the same time.
 At the moment, there are two workforce management software options that are popular among companies: Kronos and Taleo.

 If you want to save time on your software research, we can help narrow down your choices based on your specific needs.
-Use the Product Selection Tool to tell us a little bit more about what you’re looking for in a HR system, and we’ll match you with five vendors that we think would be a good fit.
+Use the HR Software Buyers Guide to tell us a little bit more about what you’re looking for in a HR system, and we’ll match you with five vendors that we think would be a good fit.

 Kronos vs. Taleo: An overview